wp-plugins/content-connector-connect-your-wordpress-contents/readme.txt

 Associated Posts enables you to associate posts and pages with each other.
 You can easily select posts in the "Edit Page" Mode and attach them to this page.
 This Plugin is the subsequent version of "Post Page Associator".

-= News  =
-* There is a [Pro Version](http://dennishoppe.de/en/wordpress-plugins/associated-posts-pro) of Associated Posts available.
-* Post-Page-Associator has been granted the "Famous Software" Award!
-[To the post &raquo;](http://download.famouswhy.com/post_page_associator/)

 > #### Pro Version available!
 > If you like the Lite Version why not switching to the [Pro Version](http://dennishoppe.de/en/wordpress-plugins/associated-posts-pro) of Associated Posts? :)